silentgameplays/Himan-2-Silent-Assassin-Resolution-and-Black-Screen-Fix-Windows-10/README.md

 # Himan-2-Black-Screen-and-Resolution-Fix

+1.Go to Control Panel>Programs>Programs and Features>Turn Windows Features on or off>Legacy Components>Enable Direct Play

-1.Go To Hitman 2 Silent Assassin Directory C:\Program Files (x86)\Steam\steamapps\common\Hitman 2 Silent Assassin
+2.Go To Hitman 2 Silent Assassin Directory C:\Program Files (x86)\Steam\steamapps\common\Hitman 2 Silent Assassin

-2.Download and paste the d3d8.dll into the Hitman 2 Silent Assassin directory
+3.Download and paste the d3d8.dll into the Hitman 2 Silent Assassin directory

-3.Find the Hitman2.ini file
+4.Find the Hitman2.ini file

-4.For a glitchless free experience limit your overall refresh rate for older games:
+5.(Optional)For a glitchless free experience limit your overall refresh rate for older games:
 NVIDIA>Control Panel>Change Resolution to 60Hz

-5.Use the following settings:
+6.Use the following settings:

 DefaultScene=AllLevels/Logos.gms